MOZI-AI/moses-service/docs/users_guide/moses-service.md

 For genomic data, variants are naturally represented with a "one" value when present in a sample.
 For diploid samples a "dominant" model can be used with a "one" for heterozygous or homozygous for the variant, a "recessive" model with a "one" for homozygous variant only, or by using two features for each variant, one for each possiblility.

-For numerically valued features such as transcript of protein levels, the median norm can be used where an observation is coded "one" if it is greater than the median value for the feature across all observations.
+For numerically valued features such as gene transcript or protein levels, the median norm can be used where an observation is coded "one" if it is greater than the median value for the feature across all samples.

 #### Example dataset
 Here is a sample dataset to use with the moses-service.
 One of the columns in the dataset should be set as **target feature**.
 In this dataset,  it is the first column named as **‘case’.**